Jon Barinholtz

 Jon Barinholtz is an American actor, comedian, and producer based in Los Angeles.
 He has appeared in film and television, and is best known for the role of Marcus White on the NBC sitcom Superstore and Wesley Payne on the NBC sitcom American Auto.

 Early and personal life

 Barinholtz is Jewish.
 He is the son of Peggy and Alan Barinholtz, an attorney and actor.
 His older brother is actor Ike Barinholtz.

-He is married and has two children, one of whom is deaf.
+He is married and has three children, one of whom is deaf.

 Career

 In July 2021, Netflix announced that it had ordered a new adult animated series, Chicago Party Aunt.
 Barinholtz is one of the show's creators and served as an executive producer and voice actor for the series.
 Also in July 2021, Barinholtz was added to the main cast of the NBC sitcom American Auto, which premiered on December 13, 2021.
+He also serves as an executive producer of the game show The Perfect Line.